 As your family expands, you’re probably trying to figure out a double stroller solution for your growing fam.
 You’ve come to the right place!
-We’ve been covering double strollers for 7 years now — I consider it our specialty 😎.
+We’ve been covering double strollers for 8 years now — we basically have a PhD in Double Strollers 😂.

 Having your second (or more!) baby is a very different experience than having your first.
 You quickly learn that the long, blissful days of staring into your baby’s eyes, the hour-long nursing sessions, tummy time and “napping when the baby naps” (ha!) were first-kid things.
 After all, you still have to take your firstborn to the library, swim class, or school.
 But with a baby in a tow.